Finding a Top Financial Advisor Firm in Morristown, New Jersey

 The firm uses current market conditions, valuations and research to help inform its investment decisions.
 Advisors utilize long- and short-term purchases, margin transactions, options trading, short sales, private funds and independent managers to help drive growth in client portoflios.
 Advisors also rebalance and reevaluate each client's portfolio on an ongoing basis to ensure that their money is being invested according to their current allocation plan.

-Beacon Trust, a financial advisory firm with billions in assets under management (AUM), comes in third on our list of the top financial advisor firms in Morristown.
+Beacon Trust, a financial advisory firm with billions in assets under management (AUM), comes in second on our list of the top financial advisor firms in Morristown.
 This firm has several financial advisors who carry a range of certifications including certified financial planners (CFPs), chartered financial analysts (CFAs), a chartered alternative investment analyst (CAIA) and a certified private wealth advisor (CPWA).
 The firm has a minimum investable asset requirement of $500,000 for new client accounts.

 Beacon is a fee-only advisory firm.
 A majority of its individual clients have a high net worth.
-The firm also maintains advisory relationships with high-net-worth individuals, charitable organizations, government entities, retirement plans and investment companies.
+The firm also maintains advisory relationships with non-high-net-worth individuals, charitable organizations, government entities, retirement plans and investment companies.

 Beacon Trust Background